Gallatin Women's Center

 When you’re having a baby, you want the highest-quality medical care available.
 The experienced team at Gallatin Women’s Center rely on the most advanced diagnostic tools to assist in your prenatal care, including both 2D and 3D/4D ultrasound technology.
-See the difference for yourself, call or schedule a prenatal exam online today at the center’s Gallatin or Lafayette, Tennessee, location.
+See the difference for yourself, call or schedule a prenatal exam online today at the center’s Gallatin, Tennessee, location.

 Ultrasounds use high-frequency sound waves to create images of the inside of your body.
 When you’re pregnant, they’re performed regularly to take pictures of your baby and placenta for various reasons, including:

 - Identify fetal malformations